inlab-geo/pysurf96/README.md

 This is a slim wrapper around the program `surf96` from _Computer programs in seismology_ by R. Hermann (<http://www.eas.slu.edu/eqc/eqccps.html>) for forward modelling of Rayleigh and Love wave dispersion curves.

-In this realisation the Fortran77 code is wrapped by `f2py`, which makes the forward computation approximately **8x faster** compared over calling a Python subprocess.
+In this realisation the Fortran77 code is wrapped using ctypes.

-More useful software for seismology at <https://pyrocko.org>.

 ## Installation